rust-lang/prev.rust-lang.org/faq.md

 ### I can leave out parentheses on `if` conditions, so why do I have to put brackets around single line blocks?
 Why is the C style not allowed?

-Whereas C requires mandatory parantheses for `if`-statements but leaveis brackets optional, Rust makes the opposite choice.
+Whereas C requires mandatory parantheses for `if`-statements but leaves brackets optional, Rust makes the opposite choice.
 Rust's `if`-expressions thus require strictly fewer delimiters than their C counterparts.
 Furthermore, the optional brackets on C's `if`-statements are well-understood as a hazard to maintenance and refactoring.

 ### Why is there no literal syntax for dictionaries?